repoze/repoze.workflow/docs/api.rst

 .. automodule:: repoze.workflow

+  The get_workflow API is the primary API:

-  .. autofunction:: get_workflow
+  .. autofunction:: get_workflow(content_type, type, context=None)

+  Workflow objects returned by get_workflow implement the following
+  interface:

-  .. autoclass:: Workflow
+  .. autointerface:: repoze.workflow.interfaces.IWorkflow

+  The single exception defined as an API by :mod:`repoze.workflow` is:

   .. autoclass:: WorkflowError